TopOfficial/SVG-chart-generator/README.md

 # SVG-Chart-Generator

-This project is created by Suriya Chaubey 64011643
-In this project, you will be able to input no more than 5 numbers into a file and it will create a svg file.
+This project is created by Suriya Chaubey 64011643 \n In this project, you will be able to input no more than 5 numbers into a file and it will create a svg file.

 References:-